 Blisters and blebs are usually the result of either an excessively thick application of glaze or incomplete clay preparation, wedging, blunging, etc. Sometimes, however, these faults can be due to overfiring or to the use of soluble fluxes in the glazes.
 The following fluxes might cause this problem: borax, boric acid, potassium carbonate, magnesium sulfate, and sodium carbonate.
 If these materials are present in a problem glaze, it would be well to replace them with other fluxing agents, or fritted materials.

-This post was excerpted from the late Robin Hopper’s popular book The Ceramic Spectrum, which is available in the Ceramic Arts Shop.
+This post was excerpted from the late Robin Hopper’s popular book The Ceramic Spectrum, which is available in the Ceramic Arts Network Shop.